Yup'ik: Origins

 The common ancestors of the Yupik and the Aleut (as well as various Paleo-Siberian groups) are believed by archaeologists to have their origin in eastern Siberia.
 Migrating east, they reached the Bering Sea area about 10,000 years ago.
 Research on blood types and linguistics suggests that the ancestors of American Indians reached North America in waves of migration before the ancestors of the Eskimo and Aleut; there were three major waves of migration from Siberia to the Americas by way of the Bering land bridge.
 This causeway became exposed between 20,000 and 8,000 years ago during periods of glaciation.

 By about 3,000 years ago the progenitors of the Yupiit had settled along the coastal areas of what would become western Alaska, with migrations up the coastal rivers—notably the Yukon and Kuskokwim—around 1400 C.E., eventually reaching as far upriver as Paimiut on the Yukon and Crow Village (Tulukarugmiut) on the Kuskokwim.

+For centuries, the Yup'ik had fought amongst each other in the Bow and Arrow Wars.
+According to oral traditions, they may have begun a thousand or 300 years ago, with various different theories as to how the wars begun.
+Yup'ik tribes constantly raided each other and destroyed villages.
+The excavation site of a Yup'ik village, Nunalleq, indicates that it was burned down sometime in the seventeenth century.
+These wars ultimately ended in the 1830s and 1840s with the establishment of Russian colonialism.

 Before a Russian colonial presence emerged in the area, the Aleut and Yupik spent most of their time sea-hunting animals such as seals, walruses, and sea lions.
 They used mainly wood, stone, or bone weapons and had limited experience fishing.
 Families lived together in large groups during the winter and split up into smaller huts during the summer.